CSE232-MSU/CSE232/Labs/lab02.md

 ### `cp`

 The `cp` command "copies" files from one location to another.
-The `cp` command is used with two arguments:
+It's used with two arguments:

 1. The source file, the file you want to copy
 2. The destination file, where you want your copy to be placed